 Carnitas: these are most commonly found on the street stalls, and are the cheapest version made with different cuts of pork and cooked with lard and various spices.

-When it comes to quesadillas, it’s all about the melted cheese!
+When it comes to Quesadillas, it’s all about the melted cheese!
 A tortilla is filled with cheese along with other fillings such as carne asada steak, chicken or veggies and then toasted.
 In Mexico, Queso Oaxaca is used which is a stringy cheese.
 As Queso Oaxaca can be quite hard to find in the UK, we recommend using a ball of mozzarella in your quesadillas.
 Be sure to check out our quesadilla recipes.

 Tostadas have a crunchy, fried flat tortilla as a base.
 You will typically find tostadas spread with refried beans, cheese, shredded lettuce and then topped with any variety of meat, veggies and salsa.
-Another popular and quite different variation is the Tuna Tostada made with delicious tuna ceviche, fried leeks and a good dollop of our chipotle mayo.
+Another popular and quite different variation is the Tuna Tostada made with delicious tuna ceviche, fried leeks and a good dollop of our Chipotle Mayo.

 Enchiladas are smothered in sauce and melted cheese and meant to be eaten with a knife and fork.
-Flour tortillas are filled with meat or cheese and rolled up, with a sauce which can be green, red or white poured over the top, and sprinkled with shredded cheese that is melted in the oven.
-Our Enchilada Cooking Sauce with tomatillo and jalapeño makes it easy it to make delicious Chicken Enchiladas Verdes.
-If you have more time though, our Slow Cooked Chicken Enchiladas with a red sauce are a crowd-pleaser.
+Flour tortillas are filled with meat or cheese and rolled up, with a sauce which can be green, red or white poured over the top, and sprinkled with shredded cheese that is then melted in the oven.
+Our Enchilada Cooking Sauce with tomatillo and jalapeño makes it easy to make delicious Chicken Enchiladas Verdes.
+If you have more time though, our Slow Cooked Chicken Enchiladas with a red sauce is a major crowd-pleaser.

 We hope you’ve enjoyed reading our Beginner’s Guide to Mexican Food and now confidently know the difference between an Enchilada and Fajitas!
 We hope we’ve also inspired you to try making some Mexican food at home and would love to see what you get up to in the kitchen.
 Be sure to tag us #granluchito and happy cooking from all of us!